hockyy/miteiru/README.md

 - I made the .deb and .AppImage, currently no other build is provided because I'm too lazy

 ## How to integrate with Whisper
+> As per February 3rd, 2024 [MacWhisper](https://goodsnooze.gumroad.com/l/macwhisper) is a really good UI for Whisper in mac, anyway if you want to run whisper on other OS or for free:

 - clone this
   repo [git@github.com:ggerganov/whisper.cpp.git](https://github.com/ggerganov/whisper.cpp)